Vishika/front-end-mentor/password-generator-app/README.md

 **Note: Delete this note and the content within this section and replace with your own plans for continued development.**

 ### Useful resources

+- [Slider styling](https://css-tricks.com/sliding-nightmare-understanding-range-input/) - This helped me understand how to style sliders.
+- [Checkbox styling](https://moderncss.dev/pure-css-custom-checkbox-style/) - This helped me understand how to style checkboxes.

 ## Author